-The latest version of the VST DAW plugin is: 1.10.4 and is included in the Band-in-a-Box 2019 patch:
+The latest version of the VST DAW plugin is included in the Band-in-a-Box 2019 patch:

 About the Band-in-a-Box® VST DAW Plugin